The Best Agility Ladder

 The purpose of an agility ladder is to work on speed, agility, and coordination, which is why sometimes they are interchangeably referred to as “speed” ladders.

-- Many athletes do agility ladder drills as part of their training, to help them improve their speed, agility, and reaction time.
+Many athletes from football to other sports have agility ladder drills as part of their training, to help them improve their speed, agility, and reaction time.

 Depending on the sport you are playing, you may need to train when to accelerate your speed and when to slow down, change direction, and turn.